glouppe/info8006-introduction-to-ai/pacman/README.md

 - The source code of your Pacman agent(s).
 - A report in PDF format of 4 pages (at most and in total).

-The three parts of the project must be carried out in groups of 2 students (with the same group across all parts).
+The three parts of the project must be carried out in groups of maximum 2 students (with the same group across all parts).

-You deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).
+Your deliverables must be submitted as an archive on the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).

+**One delay of maximum 24 hours** will be **tolerated** for all parts of the project.
+For example, if you submit your first part late, no more delay will be allowed for the two other parts.
+In case of **more than one delay**, the concerned parts will receive a **0/20** grade.

 ### Part 1: Search agent

-This part is due by **October 26, 2018 at 23:59**.
+This part is due by **October 13, 2019 at 23:59**.
 This is a **hard** deadline.

 In this first part of the project, only food dots are in the maze.
 No ghost is present.
 Your task is to design an intelligent based on search algorithms (see [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md)) for eating all the dots as quickly as possible.

+To provide you some help, the implementations of Breadth-First Search (BFS) and Depth-First Search (DFS) are provided in the corresponding Python files `bfs.py` and `dfs.py`.

 You are asked to implement an agent based on each of these search algorithms:
- - Depth-First Search (DFS)
- - Breadth-First Search (BFS)
  - Uniform Cost Search (UCS)
  - A* (and an associated heuristic of your choice).

-Each agent should be implemented as a `PacmanAgent` class.
-Each should be specified in a different Python file (`dfs.py`, `bfs.py`, `ucs.py`, `astar.py`), following the template of `pacmanagent.py`.
+Each search algorithm should be implemented inside the `get_action` function of the corresponding Python files (`ucs.py`, `astar.py`), following the template of `pacmanagent.py`.
+Be careful, Uniform Cost Search (UCS) must be provided with its own cost function.

 Your report should be organized into 3 parts:
 1. You must formalize the game as a search problem, as seen in [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md).